Jariram Ltd has the sole legal responsibility to manage the OLEVI brand and programmes.

-On 25 May 2018 the General Data Protection Regulation (2016) will come into effect, giving you more control over how your data is used and how you’re contacted.
-This notice sets out most of your rights under the new laws.
+On 25 May 2018 the General Data Protection Regulation (2016) came into effect, giving you more control over how your data is used and how you’re contacted.
+This notice sets out most of your rights under these regulations.
 We will update this if any changes to our policies occur.

 Our privacy promise

 The company needs to keep certain information about its employees, clients, and suppliers for financial and commercial reasons and to enable us to monitor performance, to ensure legal compliance and for health and safety purposes.
 To comply with the law, your personal data must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
 In practice, this means that only those who have a necessary and lawful need to access your data will be able to do so.

 Data Protection Controller

 To ensure the implementation of data protection the company has designated the Finance Director as the Data Protection Controller for OLEVI/Jariram Ltd.